Email Metrics

 Ideally, it’s calculated with unique opens since a single recipient can open an email multiple times.

-The open rate tells you whether your emails are actually getting through to your leads.
+The open rate used to tell you whether your emails were actually getting through to your leads.

 Email-sending tools usually calculate your open rate for you, but the math is simple: